spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/registry-override.md

     </details>

-5. Once you have created the YAML file and configured the parameter values.
-Issue the following command to create the Kubernetes secret containing the image registry configuration.
+5. Once you have created the YAML file and configured the parameter values, issue the following command to create the Kubernetes secret containing the image registry configuration.

    ```shell